 By all means.
 Perhaps garnish with a twist of orange zest instead.

-Have you made this Aperol sour?
+Have you made this Aperol sour recipe?
 I hope you enjoyed it – let me know how you got along by leaving a comment or rating below.
 You can also show me your creation on Instagram by tagging me @jane_littlesugarsnaps.

 Ingredients